APPLY

 How many courses do you take each semester?

-Full-time students take 5 credit units (CUs) each semester to complete the program in May, although there is an option to take 4 CUs each semester and 2 in the final summer.
+Full time students take 5 course units (CUs) each semester to complete the program in May, although there is an option to take four CUs each semester and two in the final summer.

-Part-time students take 2 to 3 CUs each semester, although they can also take 1 CU some semesters with approval from their advisor.
+Part time students take two to two and a half CUs each semester, although they can also take one CU some semesters with approval from their advisor.

 Can students take their electives at other schools within the university?

-On-campus students may take graduate level courses at one of the other graduate and professional schools with the consent of the Administrative Director of the NPL Program as well as permission from the course instructor and/or the school.
+On-campus and online students may take graduate level courses at one of the other graduate and professional schools with the consent of their academic advisor as well as permission from the course instructor and/or the school.
 Elective courses must be at least a 5000-level course.
 Students also have the option of taking all ten of their courses within the NPL Program as we offer a wide range of diverse and compelling courses that are open not only to our students, but to the broader Penn community.
-Online students can take online courses in other schools within the University as long as they are 5000-level or above and the student received permission from both their academic advisor and the department where the course is housed.
 Students will pay SP2 tuition for the elective(s).

 How many students are in a class?